Artificial Intelligence deserves attention, reflection, and debate. Let's dive into its ins and outs.

 Today, a designer can ask the AI to help him or her, for example, to propose the onboarding of a certain app or to create a moodboard.
 The chosen platform would kindly offer a series of suggestions in a few seconds or minutes.
 However, it doesn’t know, or at least not at the moment, whether its answer fits the client or users’ needs, or if it adjusts to the other parts of the product.
 That, comrades, is where we have a say, where we have to add value.

-In Z1, we use AI for very simple tasks, like someone who uses an encyclopedia to check information.
+In Z1, we have a dedicated Slack channel to share our impressions on every new AI tool we discover.
+At a design level, we use AI for very simple tasks, like someone who uses an encyclopedia to check information.
 We use Magician, Stable Diffusion or Dall-e to create sketches, draft documentation or analyze requirements, or ChatGPT to generate content.
 We use it as an inspiration and communication tool, for example, to show what we’d like to design to a colleague easily.
 Or if we need to reduce time when writing a text on Figma.

 However, beyond these tasks from which we already benefit, AI is going to turn us into leaders and managers of our work rather than executors.
 It’s precisely in the execution where it can become an ally to which we will give guidelines and whose solutions we will then have to correct and adapt to each project.
 Always providing our background to decipher if its results are correct, applicable to the product we are working on, or if it could be improved.

-However, there are certain concerns that threaten the sector and that deserve attention, reflection and debate.
+There are certain concerns that threaten the sector and that deserve all our attention.
 Just as today there are designers who work with templates to deliver apps that will rarely transcend or provide real value, AI can also cause the design of digital products to become impoverished and homogeneous in quality and prices.
-However, any professional or serious client will know right away that not everyone knows how to design a digital product.
+However, any professional or serious client will know right away that not everyone knows how to craft a digital product.

 In this sense, at Z1 our commitment is to continue discarding any trend or tool that distances us from what we believe in.
 Namely, a design of the highest quality, based on the avant-garde and ethics, designed expressly for each client and that never loses sight of the most important focus in our profession: the users.
 I think the clients who are most fond of their entrepreneurial initiatives will turn to experienced designers who take care of all of the above.